-This site and our Ecobrick Guides have been crafted to help you get started ecobricking, to assist the training others to ecobrick, and to establish best practices for the making and application of ecobricks.
-Our goal is to empower you and your community with the know-how to make ecobricks and build with them.
-Our GEA resources are the result of years of research, experimentation and trial and error around the world through the Global Ecobrick Alliance.
+This site and our Ecobrick Guides have been crafted by the Global Ecobrick Alliance to help you get started ecobricking and to establish best practices for the making and application of ecobricks.
+Our goal is to empower you and your community with the know-how to make ecobricks and build with them and are the result of years of research, experimentation and trial and error by our trainer network around the world.

-Ecobricks keep plastic and C02 out of the biosphere.
-Ecobricks raise plastic and ecological consciousness.
+Ecobricks keep plastic & C02 out of the biosphere.
+Ecobricks raise ecological consciousness.
 And more!
-You'll be amazed at the power of this low-technology.
-See the full list.

 Jo Stodgel | Santa Fe, USA

 “In America, we might have lots of recycling, but that doesn’t mean the plastic goes away.”
 Jo ecobricks all his plastic to keep it out of the industrial recycling system.
 Read Jo’s full story…